ademarcqrtsl/test_blog/README.md

 **By the Simple Team** *March 12, 2026*

-In the world of public health, we often talk about "limited resources" in terms of medicine, staff, or funding.
+In the world of public health, we often talk about "limited resources" in terms of medicine, trained staff, or funding.
 But there is one resource that is arguably the most constrained: **the time of a healthcare worker.**

 In clinics across the regions Simple serves, a nurse or community health worker may have a list of hundreds of patients who are overdue for their hypertension or diabetes follow-up.
 Between managing active consultations and clinical duties, that worker might only be able to contact 10% to 20% of these patients.
 When using a natural patient call order, they might spend this time reaching people who were already planning to come in, or which will not come back anyway.